ropensci-archive/roweb2/content/blog/2018-08-21-birds-radolfzell.md

 (`length(unique(trimmed_birds$comName))`), over 2 places
 (`length(unique(trimmed_birds$locName))`) during 4 observation sessions.
-Hopefully merely an appetizer to what we can hope to get from using the full eBird dataset in the next session…
+Hopefully merely an appetizer to what we can hope to get from using the full eBird dataset in the next section…

 Before then, let’s just add the MPI on the map.